 We are happy to announce that the APP web portal will be available to all APP customers in March 2018.
 Apart from viewing your current and past shadow bills electronically, the APP web portal also provides insights on your energy consumption, information about APP rates, the number of days this season with each rate and tips on managing your energy.
 Visit AlectraUtilities.com/AdvantagePower/Portal to create an account.
 You will need a copy of your Alectra bill the first time that you log into the portal.

-If you do not have any of these thermostats, you may be eligible to receive an Energate Foundation thermostat installed free by one of our licensed contractors.
 With the Energate thermostat, you will be able to remotely control your thermostat via the thermostat portal or a phone app.

 You can access your Energate thermostat through the MyEnergate portal.
 The MyEnergate portal offers you full web-based control to monitor and manage your thermostat and other enrolled devices, view analysis and current weather conditions.
 To access the portal: